Questions? Call or text anytime πŸ“ž 818-446-9627

 Address the Root Cause: Processing the Trauma

 Ultimately, to turn off the alarm, you have to convince your brain that the fire is out.
-This means processing the traumatic birth memory itself.
+This means processing the traumatic memory itself.

 Seeking Help for Post-Traumatic Symptoms